AnnABCD/ML_Test_DescartesUnderwriting/README.md

 # Machine-Lerning-for-auto-insurance
-Machine learning for predections on auto insurance datasets
+Machine learning for predictions on auto insurance datasets

 ### Packages